Services Go! Go! Nihon can help with when you study in Japan

 Wifi

 Maybe a SIM card isn’t for you, or maybe you want an easy wifi option – or maybe both!
-Rental pocket wifis are easy to organise in Japan.
+Rental pocket wifis are easy to organize in Japan.
 Once you fill in an application, you can have the pocket wifi ready for you to pick up when you land at the airport.
-Just turn it on, connect your mobile device to it and away you go.
+Just turn it on, connect your mobile device to it, and away you go.
 Just remember to keep it charged!

 We partner with NINJA Wi-Fi and you can use our special coupon code “gogoworld” to receive the following benefits: